When it comes to matters of health, it may seem as though everything you love is bad for you.

 Back to top

-Researchers are looking hard at some preliminary data suggesting that exposure to hookworms (parasites that live in the human intestinal tract) may lessen the incidence and severity of allergies.
+Some preliminary data suggest that exposure to hookworms (parasites that live in the human intestinal tract) may lessen the incidence and severity of allergies and other conditions marked by inflammation and an "overactive" immune system.
+Researchers are taking a hard look at these data.
 Interest in studying this treatment comes from:

 - Claims of cure and dramatic benefits with this approach in recent years